wimpykatana/wimkme/content/blog/react-hooks/index.md

 **Why Use It?**
 If you have a function that takes a long time to run, you can use `useMemo` to only recalculate when certain values change.

+**When to Use It?**
+Use `useMemo` when you need to memoize the result of an expensive calculation and only recompute it when the dependencies change.

 **How to Use It:**
 ```jsx
 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);